jyhyun1008/obstomisskey/README.md

 1. You can access Twitch.... but not in South Korea. we need to use Chzzk, which is NOT yet developed for API users.
 2. I think many of you have account in Mastodon, not Misskey...
 Because Misskey is not much kind to non-japanese developers;;

-So, this software basically, publishes some notes on MISSKEY BASED SOFTWARE while you broadcasting through OBS.
+So, this software basically, publishes some notes on MISSKEY BASED SOFTWARE while you broadcast through OBS.

 Your OBS -> Browser source -> notes on misskey